In the game of crypto, how do you become a winner?

 Let me give you an example.

-Recently, I have been working to become an active representative in multiple DAOs, particularly Lido, Arbitrum, and Uniswap.
+Recently, I've been working to become an active representative in multiple DAOs, particularly Lido, Arbitrum, and Uniswap.

 Uniswap DAO was unaware that Unichain would launch UNI staking features.
-This also explains why the fee switch has not been turned on for months.
+This also explains why the fee switch has been off for months.
 Insiders know that once UNI staking is implemented, the fee switch becomes unnecessary, while the DAO remains in the dark.

 But it's not easy.
 You must actively follow forum discussions, comment, and vote on proposals.
 The hardest part is getting token holders to delegate their tokens to you, which touches on the political game.

 After I posted a tweet about coordinating token holders and protocol incentives, an anonymous whale delegated 2.5 million LDO to me.
-Frankly, the only reason I received this delegation was that I often posted on X and gained some fame.
-Playing the popularity game on X brings more opportunities in the cryptocurrency space, and these opportunities are known to very few.
+Frankly, the only reason I received this delegation was that I frequently posted on X and gained some fame.
+Playing the popularity game on X brings more opportunities in the cryptocurrency field, and these opportunities are little known.

 Now, multiple protocols contact me, thanking me for voting in support of their proposals or requesting my support for future proposals.
 Every DAO that hasn't appeared in the X feed or even DAO forums has an important relationship-building process.